uxxman/angular-accordion/README.md

 angular-accordion
 =================

-A simple angular directive for adding accordion UI element
+A simple and light weight angular directive for adding accordion UI element